bkmo/sdboot-snaps/README.md

 - systemd-ukify package must be installed.
 - If secureboot is enabled, sbctl is needed to sign the uki's (sbctl file database auto-cleaned)

+note: This README.md will be copied to /usr/share/doc/sdboot-snaps/README.md on install.